pyaekyaw1571999/word-cloud/README.md

 # word-cloud
-Create a wordc-loud using python.
+Create a word-cloud using python.